hashicorp/terraform-provider-hcp/docs/resources/vault_cluster_admin_token.md

 This resource saves a single admin token per Vault cluster and auto-refreshes the token when it is about to expire.
 Destroying this resource *does not* invalidate the admin token.

+~> **Known Issue** An admin token may be generated during a `terraform plan` if the current token is expiring.
+Since the Plan phase does not save any state, the Apply phase saves a different generated token, and the token generated during Plan ends up orphaned.
+It will expire in six hours.

 ## Example Usage

 ```terraform